ReddyLab/cegs-portal/README.md

 ## Set up Devlopment Environment

 First, clone this repository.
-This is a Django 3.2 project that requires at least Python 3.8.
-Additionally you'll need at least Node.js 14.17 for auto-reloading and CSS compilation.
-The easiest way to set up a database is using docker compose so that's another thing to install, sorry.
+This is a Django 4.0 project that requires Python >= 3.9.
+Additionally you'll need at least Node.js 14.17 for CSS auto-reloading and compilation.
+The easiest way to set up the database is using Docker compose.

+These instructions are for unix/linux systems.
+Windows users should use WSL to run the portal.

+### Pre-reqs
+* python >= 3.9
+* docker
+* Node.js >= 14.17

-Once you have all those installed you need to install dependencies.
+Once you have the repository cloned and the pre-reqs installed you need to install the dependencies.

+    $ cd [portal directory]
+    $ # set up "virtual environment" using method of your choice (optional)
     $ pip install -r requirements/local.txt
     $ npm install

 Then you can start the database:

     $ docker compose up -d

+You'll need to set a few environment variables:

+    $ export DATABASE_URL=postgres://postgres:test_password@127.0.0.1:5432/cegs_portal
+    $ export USE_DOCKER=no

 Now you must run the database migrations: